The Conduit towers over Khael-Vorath in Signal Decay

 The Truth

-The garden world never existed.
+The garden world had never existed.

-The Architects seeded Earth.
+The Architects had seeded Earth.

 All except one.